this site is information about books written and edited by John Shannon Hendrix on the subjects of architecture,

 The Relation Between Architectural Forms and Philosophical Structures in the Work of Francesco Borromini in Seventeenth-Century Rome

-are related to philosophical structures, and how Borromini's architecture is a catechism of the philosophies of its culture,
+to philosophical structures, and how Borromini's architecture is a catechism of the philosophies of its culture, in a

 analysis includes a historical reconstruction of the setting of seventeenth-century Rome and an examination of drawings and

 built work in relation to published diagrams and essays, which were translated by Borromini into geometries and architectural

 forms.
 Buildings examined include San Carlo alle Fontane, Sant'Ivo alla Sapienza, and the Oratorio di San Filippo Neri.

 Philosophies include those of Nicolas Cusanus, Marsilio Ficino, and Athanasius Kircher.

 1. Renaissance Precedent: Leon Battista Alberti; 2.
 The Structure of the Cosmos in the Baroque; 3.
 The Neoplatonic Idea at